ishara/sonar-examples/README.md

 ## Configuration of Projects

 The directory /projects contains sample projects for:
- * the different analyzers (Sonar Runner, Maven, Ant)
+ * the different analyzers (SonarQube Runner, Maven, Ant)
  * the different languages (Java, Cobol, .Net, etc.)
  * the different ways to execute unit tests and get code coverage data